LamoraHolmes/hangman/README.md

 # Hangman
-My own little python version of Hangman

-Continue learning the python fundamentals using the child game "Hangman".
+My own little python version of Hangman to continue learning the python fundamental.

 Nothing really fancy but a good practise nontheless :)